 The risk is possibly increased if a person has two gene variants or is homozygous for the MTHFR mutation.

 Various health organizations — including the American College of Obstetricians and Gynecologists, College of American Pathologists, American College of Medical Genetics, and American Heart Association — don’t recommend testing for variants unless a person also has very high homocysteine levels or other health indications.

 Still, you might be curious to discover your individual MTHFR status.
 Consider visiting your doctor and discussing the pros and cons of being tested.

 Keep in mind that genetic testing may not be covered by your insurance.
 Call your insurance provider if you’re considering getting tested to ask about costs.

 Some at-home genetic testing kits offer screening for MTHFR as well.
 Examples include:

-Having an MTHFR variant doesn’t mean you need medical treatment.
+Having an MTHFR variant doesn’t mean that you need medical treatment.
 It could just mean you need to take a vitamin B supplement.

 Treatment is typically required when you have very high homocysteine levels, almost always above the level attributed to most MTHFR variants.
 Your doctor should rule out other possible causes of increased homocysteine, which can occur with or without MTHFR variants.

 Other causes of high homocysteine include:

 - conditions like diabetes, high cholesterol, and high blood pressure